Info on JMRI:

 Background Info

 Although JMRI itself is constructed to "run anywhere", starting a JMRI application requires commands that are specific to the particular type of computer used.
-With each JMRI distribution, we provide scripts, application bundles or batch files that handle the details for you.
-Of course, you can modify these or create your own.
+With each JMRI distribution, we provide application launchers that handle the details for you.

 This page provides information on the tools provided with JMRI distributions on: